Urban renewal: South Korea

+Urban regeneration in South Korea began in the 1950s with the reconstruction from Korean War, but the first Urban Redevelopment Act was passed in 1976.
+This began 20 years of large-scale clearance projects, which did not address socioeconomic problems and led to the breakdown of communities.
+In the 2000s, the government's focus changed from redevelopment to maintenance of existing developments.

 Taiwan

 In Taipei, Taiwan, Xinyi Special District is a known example of an urban renewal project.
 Its historical development began in 1976, when the Taipei Municipal Government accepted the proposal to redevelop the area east of the Sun Yat-Sen Memorial Hall.
 The goal of this redevelopment was to set up a secondary commercial center away from the more crowded old city center (Taipei Station, Ximending area).
 The redevelopment hoped to increase the prosperity of the eastern district and the convenience of urban life for existing residents.
 The center's purpose was to expand business investment in the area and attract international financial services and technology firms.
 It also planned for residential development by building a completely new community.
 The Xinyi Project Area is the only commercial development area in Taipei with a wholly planned street and urban design.
 In addition to attracting corporations, it also features large retail spaces, department stores, and shopping malls.
 Xinyi Special District is now the prime central business district of Taipei.